Thandres/ObfE/README.md

 ### 5. When you want to update your mod on the Steam workshop just execute buildEdenToWorkshop.py
 If you set up a `WorkshopItemInfo.xml` destination then **ObfE** will look for the `<PublishedFileId>` tag and put all your files into the workshop folder with the corresponding ID.
 No need to look for the folder yourself!
 Just make sure that all the information Steam needs for their workshop mods are present.
+Afterwards just hit the "updateMod" in **One step from Eden** and you are done!

 Like with all other .xml files you dont need to include the outer `<WorkshopItemInfo>` tag in your files, **ObfE** will do that for you.